NeutrinoCorp/boltzmann/README.md

 # Boltzmann
-Boltzmann is an open-source distributed lightweight task orchestrator.
+Boltzmann is a distributed lightweight task orchestrator.

 Based on the [Scheduler Agent Supervisor Cloud Pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/scheduler-agent-supervisor), `Boltzmann` is a master-less service used to schedule a batch of task in a parallel and distributed way.